PanthonImem/CS1951a-BlogPost/docs/README.md

  However, there are some issues concerning our clustering.
 The first issue is a trade off between a large and small numbers of clusters.
 When we have too many clusters, some categories might be duplicated or very similar as the results we obtained when having 10 clusters.
 On the other hand, when we have a small number of clusters, a cluster may include irrelevant pages.
 As an example, Anthony Bourdain who was a chef was put in the royal families cluster (Cluster 2).
 While solving the trade off problem is not trivial, a possible work around for this is using alternative embeddings which better represent information about each cluster.
 As an idea, if we want to cluster documents based on occupations, we can build a neural network which enbeds documents and is trained to predict occupations.

-[blog-1](blog-1.md)
+## Blog Post 2
+#  Document Clustering: Spectral Clustering with Bag of Words

+To improve the performance of document clustering, we tried clustering them with spectral clustering [blog-1](blog-1.md)